jackrawson/Information-Retrieval/README.md

 [Kaggle Home Depot dataset link here](https://www.kaggle.com/c/home-depot-product-search-relevance/data)

 Included here is the notebook for the implementation of the preprocessed dataset, as well as a brief of the project.
 The dataset was preprocessed to remove stopwords.

+Acknowledgements to Dr Tuomas Ketola for defining the problem, and for much of the code used in this project.